scipy-lectures/scientific-python-lectures/advanced/interfacing_with_c/interfacing_with_c.rst

 * `SWIG (Simplified Wrapper and Interface Generator) <http://www.swig.org/>`_
 * `Cython <http://cython.org/>`_

+These four techniques are perhaps the most well known ones, of which Cython is probably the most advanced one and the one you should consider using first.
+The others are also important, if you want to understand the wrapping problem from different angles.
 Having said that, there are other alternatives out there, but having understood the basics of the ones above, you will be in a position to evaluate the technique of your choice to see if it fits your needs.

 The following criteria may be useful when evaluating a technology: